rohitsingh1401/pingpong-AI/README.md

-# pong_neural_net_live
+# pingpong-AI

 ##Overview
-This is the code for the Live [Youtube](https://www.youtube.com/watch?v=Hqf__FlRlzg) session by @Sirajology.
-In this live session I build the game of [Pong](http://www.ponggame.org) from scratch.
-Then I build a [Deep Q Network](https://www.quora.com/Artificial-Intelligence-What-is-an-intuitive-explanation-of-how-deep-Q-networks-DQN-work) that gets better and better over time through trial and error.
+it's a  game of [Pong](http://www.ponggame.org)  made from scratch after building a [Deep Q Network](https://www.quora.com/Artificial-Intelligence-What-is-an-intuitive-explanation-of-how-deep-Q-networks-DQN-work) which gets better over time through trial and error.
 The DQN is a convolutional neural network that reads in pixel data from the game and the game score.
 Using just those 2 parameters, it learns what moves it needs to make to become better.

 ##Installation